 This practice was subsequently recommended at paragraph 24.02 of the Law Society’s Guide to the Professional Conduct of Solicitors, 7th edition.

-Therefore, the first step is to make an application to the will draftsman for a Larke v Nugus statement requesting information such as how instructions were expressed by the deceased, whether the deceased showed any signs of confusion or loss of memory, the extent to which the deceased’s earlier will was discussed and attempts made to discuss departures from his earlier will, etc.
+Therefore when contesting a will, the first step is to make an application to the will draftsman for a Larke v Nugus statement requesting information such as how instructions were expressed by the deceased, whether the deceased showed any signs of confusion or loss of memory, the extent to which the deceased’s earlier will was discussed and attempts made to discuss departures from his earlier will, etc.

-When providing a Larke v Nugus statement, the solicitor should not charge for time spent compiling the statement or documents although reasonable charge may be made for photocopying.
+When providing a Larke v Nugus statement, the solicitor should not charge for time spent compiling the statement or documents although reasonable charges may be made for photocopying.
 Besides making an application for a Larke v Nugus statement, other evidence should also be looked at.

 Looking at the will